 If the original diamond is in good condition (checked under a microscope) suspension only repairs are possible £219

 For all other repairs, a full rebuild is available as follows

-This is a spherical diamond that has some of the front and back ground off, this allows the diamond to more accurately reproduce high frequencies The upgrade to elliptical is quite evident in sound quality in the vast majority of systems.
+This is a spherical diamond that has some of the front and back ground off, this allows the diamond to more accurately reproduce high frequencies The upgrade to elliptical from spherical is quite evident in sound quality in the vast majority of systems.

 Useful life: 4000 hours under ideal conditions

 Please note you are not required to do these tests as each cartridge will be tested on arrival and you will be informed if your cartridge has a fault.
 However if you want to test them yourself, then here is how to do it;

 Every stereo phono cartridge has two coils one for each channel.
 The best way to test that these coils are functioning as intended is to use an ohmmeter to test the resistance.
 Each coil should measure about the same as the other.
 If both are the same or similar resistance then the coils are fine.

 For B&O styli and cartridges this method can be applied for the MMC1-5 cartridge, the resistance should be approximately 700-800 ohms for this series.
 The two opposing pins are one coil and the other two opposing pins are the other coil.
 If both coils measure about the same resistance then it's fine.

 For other cartridges, the resistance varies but this method can be applied to any stereo phono cartridge.
 Or if you are able to play a record and audio comes from both channels as long as your system is all working correctly and mono is not engaged then both coils are fine.